 - Ability to read situations and act accordingly

-Essential Restaurant Manager Duties
+Essential Restaurant Manager Duties and Responsibilities

 There are a number of duties that have to be performed by a restaurant manager in the day to day business of running a restaurant.
 In this article, we will be discussing the major restaurant manager duties and responsibilities.